simphotonics/minimal_test/example/README.md

 While it is possible to run **asynchronous** tests, it is recommended to await the completion of the objects being tested before issuing a call to `group`, `test`, and `expect`.
-Otherwise, the output of `expect` might not occur on the right line resulting in a confusing test-report.
+Otherwise, the output of `expect` might not occur on the right line making the test-report difficult to read.
+Nevertheless, the total number of failed/passed tests is reported correctly.

 File [`async_test.dart`][async_test.dart] shows how to test the result of a future calculation:
 ```Dart